cfrehr/creepy-crawler/README.md

 # How to build and test yourself

-1) Download CreepyCrawler repository as zip

-2) Import project in Eclipse
+1) Import repository in Eclipse

-3) Run CreepyCrawler.java
+2) Run main class CreepyCrawler.java

-4) Refresh project and view output file newJobs.txt
+3) Refresh project and view opportunities in newJobs.txt